Air Canada Flights

 About Air Canada

+Air Canada was founded in 1937 as Trans-Canada Airlines, and has made its first flight to Vancouver and Seattle.
 The airline is Canada’s leading airline, and goes well beyond national boundaries.
+Like the Canadian flag, the country’s largest airline carries the maple leaf in its logo and, accordingly, on its aircraft.
 Air Canada carries over 40 million passengers a year through cheap flights in North America and various parts of the world.
-In addition, it is the founding member of Star Alliance's largest alliance in international aviation.
-It was founded in 1937 as Trans-Canada Airlines, and has made its first flight to Vancouver and Seattle.
 With the takeover of Canadian Airlines, Air Canada has become the 12th largest airline in the world.

 Air Canada Rouges, Air Canada Express and Air Canada Jets are subsidiaries of the airline.